nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 IInteractions.create(WebsocketInteractionBackend(bot));
 ```

-Currently, only websocket backend is available (`WebsocketInteractionBackend`).
-In the future backend for HTTP interactions will be added.
+Currently, only the websocket backend is available (`WebsocketInteractionBackend`).
+In the future a backend for HTTP interactions will be added.

 #### Improved autocomplete handling